HooferDevelops/snap-advanced-multiplayer-system/README.md

 # *Snap!* Networking System
 *Snap!* Networking System is an addition to the *Snap!* block coding editor.
 This allows you to have networking capabilities and easy to use matchmaking.
 This project is currently in development, thank you!

+### Notice
+All images shown are concept and not yet finalized.
+There may be changed features, or an entirely new design all together.
+Thank you for understanding.

 ### Example(s)

 ![image](previews/example-1.png)